Qingquan-Li/tutoring/frontend/README.md

 - [ ] 24-hour clock to 12-hour clock (AM/PM)
 - [ ] Distinguish title: tutor/professor...
 - [ ] Navigate to a new page to notify "Registration successful" after registering the form
+- [ ] Create testing code for React

 ## Run in the development mode